-Target of the test : A Sybase adaptive server (ver.
-12.5 and above) on which MDA tables have been installed
+Target of the test : A Sybase ASE server on which the MDA tables have been installed

-Outputs of the test : One set of results for every device being monitored
+Outputs of the test : One set of results for every Sybase ASE server being monitored.

-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server.
-3. PORT - The port on which the server is listening.
-4. USER - A Sybase user who has the "sa_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.

-Measurement Description Measurement Unit Interpretation Reads: The number of reads that occurred on the device during the last measurement period.
-Number

-Measurement Description Measurement Unit Interpretation APF reads: Indicates the number of APF reads that occurred on this device during the last measurement period.
+Measurement Description Measurement Unit Interpretation Reads The number of reads that occurred on the device during the last measurement period.
+Number APF reads Indicates the number of APF reads that occurred on this device during the last measurement period.
 Number Asynchronous prefetch (APF) issues I/O requests for pages before the query needs them so that most pages are in cache by the time query processing needs to access the page.
-High APF activity can hence improve performance for: • Sequential scans, such as table scans, clustered index scans, and covered nonclustered index scans • Access via nonclustered indexes • Some dbcc checks and update statistics • Recovery Writes: Indicates the number of writes that occurred on this device during the last measurement period.
-Number Request: The number of requests from this device during the last measurement period.
-Number IO waits: The number of I/O requests to this device that were waiting during the last measurement period.
-Number Total io time: The time taken to read from or write to this device during the last measurement period.
-Msecs A high value of this measure indicates that the device is taking too much time to process I/O requests.
-This could be owing to any of the following reasons: • An I/O overload on the device; • Disk fragmentation on the device; • Table fragmentation
+High APF activity can hence improve performance for: • Sequential scans, such as table scans, clustered index scans, and covered nonclustered index scans • Access via nonclustered indexes • Some dbcc checks and update statistics • Recovery Writes Indicates the number of writes that occurred on this device during the last measurement period.
+Number Request The number of requests from this device during the last measurement period.
+Number IO waits The number of I/O requests to this device that were waiting during the last measurement period.
+Number Total io time The time taken to read from or write to this device during the last Msecs A high value of this measure indicates that the device is taking too much time to process I/O requests.
+This could be

-Measurement Description Measurement Unit Interpretation Percentage granted: io The percentage of IO granted.
+Measurement Description Measurement Unit Interpretation measurement period. owing to any of the following reasons: • An I/O overload on the device; • Disk fragmentation on the device; • Table fragmentation Percentage io granted The percentage of IO granted.
 Percent Ideally, this value should be high.
 When Adaptive Server needs to perform a disk I/O, it gives the task to the semaphore for that device in order to acquire a block I/O structure.
 On SMP systems, multiple engines can try to post I/Os to the same device simultaneously.
 This creates contention for that semaphore, especially if there are hot devices or if the data is not well distributed across devices.
 A low value for this measure indicates that many I/O requests were waiting for the semaphore - in other words, it indicates a contention for the semaphore.
 One solution might be to redistribute the data on the physical devices.

-7.4.2 Sybase Engine Test
+5.4.2 Sybase Engine Test